Pete Buttigieg had a plan for February. It didn't work out as he hoped. - KTVZ

 Pete Buttigieg had a plan heading into February: Turn a strong performance in Iowa into enough momentum to compete in New Hampshire, notch a strong showing in Nevada and survive South Carolina.

+And on Sunday, Buttigieg exited the presidential race, ending an unlikely campaign that vaulted the once-unknown mayor to a top presidential contender.

-Looking ahead to March — and especially Super Tuesday — Buttigieg’s path toward the nomination is far narrower than just one month ago.
-This has forced the candidate to confront the real possibility that, without a significant change in the state of the race, his campaign may be coming to an end.
+The decision to exit the race is a reflection that Buttigieg’s path toward the nomination was far narrower headed into March than just one month ago.
+That reality forced the candidate on Sunday to confront the real possibility that, without a significant change in the state of the race, his campaign would have to end.

 Visit CNN’s Election Center for full coverage of the 2020 race

-Note: This story has been updated to reflect that Buttigieg will end his campaign on Sunday.